 LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Corrections Program: Institutions Service/Budget Entity: 70030000 Security and Institutional Operations Measure: Number of Inmate assaults on inmates and staff (8) Action (check one): Requesting revision to approved performance measure.
 Change in data sources or measurement methodologies.
 Requesting new measure.
 Backup for performance measure.
+Data Sources and Methodology:

-The assault data is entered in the Inspector General's MINS database by Inspector General Staff using the Offender Based Information System (OBIS).
-Assaults by inmates are given a specific incident-type code(s) for staff and inmates, which is entered along with details on the date of the incident and those involved.
-Information from MINS is converted to a SAS dataset for analysis.
+Disciplinary records (DR) for assaultive behavior are used to count assaults in institutions.
+The assault data is entered into the Offender Based Information System (OBIS).
+Assaults DRs are given specific disciplinary codes for the type of assault and victim of the assault.
+Information from OBIS is extracted into a SAS dataset for analysis.
 All incidents with those assault codes that occurred during the year, are tabulated using SAS software.